ajkim19/m2-0425-code-solutions/postgres-database/postgres-database-quiz-notes.md

 1. What is a database schema?

 - A schema is a collection of tables.
-- It defines how the data in a relational database should be organized.
+- It defines HOW the data in a relational database should be organized.

 2. What is a table?